 You can use Cloud Storage to store and serve files, such as movies or images or other static content.

-This document describes how to use the Google Cloud Client Library in a flexible environment app to store data in and retrieve data from Cloud Storage.
+This document describes how to use the Google Cloud Client Library in your app to store data in and retrieve data from Cloud Storage.

 Follow the instructions in "Hello, World!" for Ruby on App Engine to set up your environment and project, and to understand how Ruby apps are structured in App Engine.
 Write down and save your project ID, because you will need it to run the sample application described in this document.